Home > Health insurance Marketplace > Tennessee

 How many people are insured through Tennessee’s Marketplace?

-A significant record-high of more than 555,000 people enrolled in private health coverage through the Tennessee exchange during the open enrollment period for 2024 coverage.27 The previous record high had been fewer than 350,000 people, set the year before.28 (See chart below for a summary of enrollment by year.)
+A significant record-high of 642,867 people enrolled in private health coverage through the Tennessee exchange during the open enrollment period for 2025 coverage.29 (See chart below for a summary of enrollment by year.)

 The surge in enrollment in recent years is due in part to the American Rescue Plan (ARP) making ACA’s premium subsidies more substantial.
-Under the ARP’s subsidy enhancement rules – now extended through 2025 by the Inflation Reduction Act – subsidies are larger and more widely available than they used to be.28
+Under the ARP’s subsidy enhancement rules – extended through 2025 by the Inflation Reduction Act – subsidies are larger and more widely available than they used to be.41 If Congress lets these subsidy enhancements expire at the end of 2025, Marketplace coverage will become significantly more expensive in 2026.

-The enrollment growth for 2024 was also due in part to the “unwinding” of the COVID-related Medicaid continuous coverage rule (people were not disenrolled from Medicaid for three years during the pandemic, but that ended in the spring of 2023).
-By April 2024, nearly 124,000 Tennessee residents had transitioned from Medicaid or CHIP to a private Marketplace plan.29
+The enrollment growth for 2024 and 2025 was also due in part to the “unwinding” of the COVID-related Medicaid continuous coverage rule (people were not disenrolled from Medicaid for three years during the pandemic, but that ended in the spring of 2023).
+Nearly 124,000 Tennessee residents transitioned from Medicaid or CHIP to a private Marketplace plan during the unwinding period.42

 What health insurance resources are available to Tennessee residents?